Villa Mairea: Family projects

 The villa was the third major house built with Ahlström money.
 In 1877 the founder of the company, Maire's grandfather Antti Ahlström, had built an imposing wooden house as a family residence in Noormarkku, a village a few miles inland from the town of Pori on Finland's west coast; at the turn of the century her father, Walter, commissioned an Art Nouveau house on a nearby site.
-As Aalto's biographer Göran Schildt has pointed out, each was representative of the values of their time: the first an expression of semi-feudal authority organized around a highly formalized style of living, the latter underlining ‘the domestic happiness afforded by solid riches, with comfortable rooms, cosy furniture and luxurious, well-tended garden grounds’.
-The new villa – to be used as a summer house, a form of retreat to nature traditional in Finland – was intended to express the aspirations of the new generation and of the Gullichsens’ vision of ‘the good life’ which they believed industrialization would eventually make available to the majority in the newly independent state.
+As Aalto's biographer Göran Schildt has pointed out, each was representative of the values of their time: the first an expression of semi-feudal authority organized around a highly formalized style of living, the latter underlining ‘the domestic happiness afforded by solid riches, with comfortable rooms, cosy furniture and luxurious, well-tended garden grounds'.
+The new villa – to be used as a summer house, a form of retreat to nature traditional in Finland – was intended to express the aspirations of the new generation and of the Gullichsens' vision of 'the good life' which they believed industrialization would eventually make available to the majority in the newly independent state.

 Initial concepts

-Aalto began work on the Villa towards the end of 1937, and was given an almost free hand by his clients.
-His first proposal was a rustic hut modelled on vernacular farmhouses.
-Early in 1938, however, inspiration came from a radically different source, the residence named ‘Fallingwater’ designed by Frank Lloyd Wright, which had just received international acclaim thanks to an exhibition at the Museum of Modern Art in New York and publication in Life and Time magazines, as well as in architectural journals.
-Such was Aalto's enthusiasm for the design, Schildt tells us, that he tried to persuade the Gullichsens to build their home over a stream on Ahlström land a few miles out of Noormarkku.
+The Aalto studio began work on the Villa towards the end of 1937, given an almost free hand by their clients.
+Their first proposal was a rustic hut modelled on vernacular farmhouses.
+Early in 1938, however, inspiration came from a radically different source, the residence named 'Fallingwater' designed by Frank Lloyd Wright, which had just received international acclaim thanks to an exhibition at the Museum of Modern Art in New York and publication in Life and Time magazines, as well as in architectural journals.
+Such was the office's enthusiasm for the design, Schildt tells us, that Alvar tried to persuade the Gullichsens to build their home over a stream on Ahlström land a few miles out of Noormarkku.